CODE-Y02/react-basic-2/assignment3.md

                 })

 - when ever the action is dispach reducerFunction will run and will return new updated state based on action

+---

+---

+---

+### When would you use useState and when would you use useReducer.
+Its important to know this.
+Reducers are favourite interview question.

+> use state

+- good for independent state management
+- if states are easy and limited to few kind of updates
+- if state does not have multiple related states to it
+- if we dont have state in complex form like object

+> Use Reducer

+- more powefull state management
+- we can seprate reducer logic from component logic
+- it is used if we have complex states
+- if we have related peices of states or data